apaam/webpage/docs/documentation/usage.md

         ./build/bin/netdem_tool_point2mesh [in.vtk] [out.vtk] [shape_dir]

-    Note that ``shape_dir`` should contains a slash at the end, such as ``tmp/out/shape/``.
     In case one need to do the generation in batch, the following command can be used

         ./scripts/batch_data_point2mesh.sh [in_dir] [out_dir] [shape_dir]

-    or more easier
+    or easier

         ./scripts/auto_data_point2mesh.sh [out_dir]